-The Devil is often referred to as Darby O’Gill but not the sanitized Walt Disney movie, a mythological figure where he is a much more wicked character than Walt's tame version.
+The Devil is often referred to as Darby O’Gill, not the sanitized Walt Disney movie but a mythological figure who is a much more wicked character than Walt's tame version.

-In Ireland, he usually appears as an attractive man at a dance, but if any lady smitten with him looks down she will see his cloven hoof.
+In Ireland, he usually appears as an attractive man at a dance, but if any lady smitten with him looks down she will see his cloven hoof feet.

 5. Headless Horseman

 A difficult Halloween costume to produce but keep your head up ...
 Dullahan is his name and he is said to inhabit an Irish wood near Westmeath.

 Ancient texts refer to the half-man, half-wolf who inhabited this area.
 Old Gaelic chieftains used to visit and pray for their support before a battle.

 This is an old priest from the Dublin Mountains who locals swear appeared to them after his death in the 1920s.
 Many independent verifications were received, so best be wary of any priest on Halloween night just to be safe.

 Said to have existed during the Famine and more than likely based on people who fled their homes during the hunger and lived in the woods near Westport, but locals swore he came for their children at night.